CHIEF OF POLICE

 Como el Jefe de Policia mi intencion es ganarme su confianza.
 Estamos muy emocionados en estarnos asociando con la comunidad hispana y los negocios locales al estar haciendonos mas visibles y accessibles para ustedes.
 Deseamos que puedan venir hacia nosotros cuando halla problemas y que sepan que estamos aqui para ayudarles.
 Estamos creciendo nuestros servicios.
 Recientemente construimos una posicion nueva de una Cordinadora de Asistencia a Victimas y alzance al publico.
 Estableciendo juntas regularmente con miembros de la comunidad en un esfuerzo para comprender sus necesidades.
 Al igual tenemos dos oficiales que recientemente comenzaron con clases en espanol.
 Nos preocupamos por ustedes, sus familias, su cultura y su felicidad.
 No estoy preocupado por su estatus de imigracion sino por su calidad de vida y seguridad.
 Porfavor siganos en nuestra pagina de FaceBook.
 Por favor haganos saber como estamos haciendo y pongase en contacto con Juana Saavedra en su correo electronico [email protected] nuestra Cordinadora de Asistencia hacia Victimas.
 De esta manera usted podra involucrarse con el Departamento de Policia de Cayce, los servicios que proveemos y como dedicamos nuestros recursos.
 Por favor continue en ayudarnos a hacer Cayce un lugar seguro de vivir, trabajar y jugar.

-Assistant Chief Shawn Grant began his Law Enforcement career in 2003 as a Patrol Deputy with the Calhoun County Sheriff’s Office, where he served until 2005.
-From 2005 to 2014, he served at the Lexington County Sheriff’s Department in the capacities of Patrol Deputy, School Resource Officer, and Detective.
-From 2014 to October 2021, he served at the South Carolina Law Enforcement Division, where he worked as a Special Agent and Field Training Agent in the Midlands Investigative Services Unit, before being promoted to Lieutenant in the Special Victims Unit.
-Assistant Chief Grant continued his Law Enforcement service at the Cayce Police Department in November 2021.
+Assistant Chief Shawn Grant grew up in Saint Matthews, SC.
+He graduated from Calhoun County High School.
+He received a Bachelor of Arts degree from South Carolina State University, a Master of Science degree from the Anderson University Criminal Justice Command College, and a Police Executive Leadership Graduate Certificate after successfully completing the Southern Police Institute’s 149th Administrative Officer’s Course at the University of Louisville.
+He also completed the FBI Carolina Command College.
+He served as a patrol deputy with the Calhoun County Sheriff’s Office from 2003 to 2005.
+From 2005 to 2014, he served at the Lexington County Sheriff’s Department in the capacities of patrol deputy, school resource officer, and detective.
+From 2014 to October 2021, he served at the South Carolina Law Enforcement Division, where he worked as a Special Agent in the Midlands Investigative Services Unit, before being promoted to Lieutenant in the Special Victims Unit.
+He also served in the United States Army.